roblox-plus/extension/PREMIUM.md

 This extension provides some features behind a paid subscription.
 By having a private server active for [this place](https://www.roblox.com/games/258257446/Roblox-Hub), some extra features will be unlocked in the extension.

-The only notable feature this includes right now is the [transactions page](https://roblox.plus/transactions).
+Besides a subset of the settings which can only be enabled with Roblox+ Premium, the only other notable feature included with Roblox+ Premium is the [transactions page](https://roblox.plus/transactions).

 This is all subject to change in the future.
 I do my best to keep any premium features working, but sometimes they break.
 Sorry.